 Structured hybrid teams v. unstructured hybrid teams

 A structured hybrid team is a team where the organization mandates which days employees have to be in the office.
 For example, three days in-office and two days remote during a work week is a common structured hybrid team schedule.
-The advantage of a structured hybrid team is that employees know exactly when teammates are going to be in the office, which gives them consistent time to work together and build social capital.
+The advantage of a structured hybrid team is that employees know exactly when teammates will be in the office, which gives them consistent time to work together and build social capital.

 Unlike a structured hybrid team, unstructured hybrid teams don’t mandate which days employees need to be in the office.
 Instead, they leave office time up to the discretion of the individual employee.
 This allows employees greater flexibility (which we know employees value) but it does make it more difficult for teammates to consistently get face time with each other.